lance-gg/lance/docs/MyFirstGame.md

 ## Step 1: Create the Game Object Classes

-There are two kinds of objects in every Pong game: the paddle and the ball.
+There are only two kinds of objects in Pong, the paddle and the ball.
 These classes extend the `DynamicObject` class, and are quite simple.
 Open the file `src/common/Game.js` with your favorite editor, and find the *GAME OBJECTS* section.
 Remove the class `YourGameObject` and add the following two classes instead.